Using Pinterest for ecommerce

+As a business owner, you must know all about what benefits your business.
+You must take time to explore various factors and learn more on it from The Design Inspiration or any other place which can provide you with valuable and valid knowledge.
 Facebook and Twitter are now an integral part of any social media strategy, but they’re not the only mediums that can provide you with a platform for your business.
 Sites like Pinterest are fast becoming great tools – especially when it comes to ecommerce.
-We’ve put together a quick guide to Pinterest and how you can use it for your business.
+We’ve put together a quick guide after having consulted magento support on how you can use Pinterest for your business.

 What is it?

 Pinterest is best thought of as an online scrapbook – it’s a place to organise and share images you find interesting or inspiring.
 Once uploaded or shared on Pinterest, images become known as “Pins”, which the user can place on customised themed “Boards”.
 Boards can be created for any topic imaginable – from weddings to cars to memes to cat pictures.

 Although Facebook and Twitter are both great for marketing, Pinterest has emerged as a hugely successful tool for ecommerce.
 A web developer taking the help of a shopify plus development company to make their website more appealing to website traffic can use Pinterest for content for their websites.
 In the last year, Pinterest provided the most shares in the ecommerce category with 41%, compared to Facebook’s 37% and Twitter’s 17%.
 69 of the world’s top 100 brands now have Pinterest accounts, and Pinterest drives more traffic to websites and blogs than Twitter, LinkedIn, Google+ or YouTube.

 Pinterest and ecommerce